joshjohanning/joshjohanning.github.io/_posts/2023-03-15-dependabot-reusable-workflows.md

 ## Summary

-Now we can create and properly version reusable workflows AND have our downstream consumers be automatically notified of version updates. 🎉
+Now we can create and properly version reusable workflows AND have our downstream users automatically be notified of version updates.
+This helps a ton in making it front and center for developers that there's an update they need to look at! 🎉